 Read the latest market analysis for your industry.
 For better or worse, the landscape is likely saturated with dozens of competitors – each promising the latest and greatest.
-While a crowded industry can signal a strong demand for your products and services, it also means competitors are not just vying for the attention of your prospective customers.
-You’re at risk for losing existing accounts to the competition as well.
+While a crowded industry can signal strong demand for your products and services, it also means competitors are not just vying for the attention of your prospective customers.
+You’re at risk of losing existing accounts to the competition as well.

 Of course, if you’ve been actively listening to customers and putting customer experience at the heart of everything you do, you’ll be better positioned to combat customer churn.
 Still, with so much noise in your industry, now is not the time to ignore your competitors and rely solely on the strength of relationships with customers.
 You need to keep a close watch on what the competition is saying and doing to position themselves as they are likely doing the same with you.

 How do prospects see your cost/value compared to the competition?
 Which company’s messaging is resonating more?
 What are the perceived advantages and gaps of your solutions versus others in the market?

 Understanding the advantages and disadvantages of the companies you compete against – and exploiting them – is critical for outperforming the competition.
 Beyond conducting a simple Google search, how do you secure useful competitive intel?

 We give you helpful suggestions for researching the competition in these posts: